miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

 > There once was a webmaster who wrote
 > And knew not where to keep his next note;
-> Learned Python and vim but to unshackle him&#151;
+> Learned Python and vim but to unshackle him—
 > Leapt on the `jekyll serve --livereload` boat!

 All right, all right.
 I get it.
 It's time for a MikeLev.in homepage update.